-Our Conservation Framing Service complies with The Fine Art Trade Guild Specification, including hinge mounting with Japanese Mulberry hinges onto conservation foamboard, and also a choice of specialist glass.
+Our Conservation Framing Service complies with The Fine Art Trade Guild Specification.
 The basic principle of conservation framing is that the method of framing must be reversible, without any damage to the artwork.
 This means that items must not be stuck down on boards of any kind, and all materials within the framing package must be of conservation quality having a ph value of not less than 7, which is the neutral point on the ph scale.
-The scale is logarithmic therefore the next step up on the alkaline side to 8 is ten times the value of 7.
-Conservation materials will generally have ph values between 7 and about 8.5.

 Of course we recognize that not everybody will require conservation framing, and so we also offer our standard framing which can include, if required, elements of conservation such as UV or low reflection glass, or drymounting onto foamboard in our heated vacuum press.

 We offer 3 different types of glass, high quality Float Glass, UV Glass, and Low Reflection Glass, which also has UV protection.

 The Low Reflection Glass is coated with a multi-layer interference coating (OIC) which is similar to the coating on a camera lens.
 About 92% of light is transmitted through glass, the remaining 8% is reflected towards the viewer.
 Our Low Reflection Glass only reflects about 1%, giving a brighter image with minimal reflection.

 Light damage is gradual, and irreversible.
 Artwork or prints should never be exposed to direct sunlight from windows, especially early morning or evening when the sun is low in the sky and UV exposure is greatest.